NukingDragons/hacknum-opus/src/zerologon.md

 ## Prerequisites

 This exploit requires at least one DC to be set up and configured.
-The DC *must* not have the patch, i.e. install the DC from before August 11th, 2020. **Windows Server 2008 R2 SP1** requires an ESU license for the patch to apply, which is atypical, making this version the ideal target for configuring a range with this vulnerability.
+The DC *must* not have the patch, i.e. install the DC from before August 11th, 2020, or attempt to delete all of the KB security updates which may not work. **Windows Server 2008 R2 SP1** requires an ESU license for the patch to apply, which is atypical, making this version the ideal target for configuring a range with this vulnerability.

 ## Setup